dma-ais/AisAbnormal/README.md

 This will produce a helpful output like this:

-    The following options are required: -featureData -eventDataRepositoryType
+    The following options are required: -statistics -eventDataRepositoryType
     Usage: ais-ab-web [options]
       Options:
         -eventDataDbFile